EstevesX10/Transformer-From-Scratch/README.md

 ## Transformer Demo

-For instance, a Transformer trained for **100 epochs** was able to obtain the following results:
+For instance, a Transformer trained for **100 epochs** was able to obtain the following translation results:

       [SOURCE](English):      "The idea of having the sentence first!"